TobiasFaller/SoundCloud-Archive/README.md

 ####What SC_Archive actually does:

 * When provided with a User ID and API key, SC_Archive looks at all of a user's likes and playlists and dynamically archives everything at a set interval.
 No longer, does one need to manually enter URL's into archiving scripts or manually organize media from SoundCloud.

+---

+####Dev.
+Goals:

+1. Automated organization of archived files
+	* Ideally a system based from a main repository that displays via aliases (removes duplicate downloads) to streamline disk space required and filename mixups.

+2. Ability to backup archive to rSync target or Amazon S3 account

+3. Ability to stream with open source streaming platform
+		* It would be cool if this could be implemented on Amazon AWS & S3

+4. Track log of changes to SoundCloud library and display playlists in order of tracks added (new -> old | old -> new)
+		* ID3 tagging of "date modified" somehow needs to be implemented